Let’s make Devolution a win-win for growth and nature

 Devolution represents a once in a generation opportunity to give local government the resources and powers to deliver genuinely environmentally-positive growth that helps restore nature.

-In addition to roles in strategic planning and delivery of housing, economic growth, transport, local infrastructure, energy, and health, the new Mayor will have the job of coordinating efforts to restore nature.
+In addition to roles in strategic planning and delivery of housing, economic growth, transport, local infrastructure, energy, and health, Combined County Authority and new Mayor (once in post) will have the job of coordinating efforts to restore nature.
 This will be done though the delivery of the Local Nature Recovery Strategies for Norfolk and Suffolk.

 These new strategies describe what is needed, and where, to help wildlife to recover from long-term declines.
 They are seen as crucial to hitting legally binding targets to halt biodiversity loss and protect 30% of the UK’s land and seas for nature by 2030.